When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 himself.

-Premium trauma-informed therapy is characterized by its
+Premium trauma-informed therapy is individualized, integrative, and

-constellation of history, physiology, and relational needs.
+each client’s unique history, physiology, and relational needs.

 This means: